metapages/metaframe-hook/README.md

 Fast creation and deployment of advanced [metaframe](https://metapages.org/) websites.

-Target audience: developers building tings for their [metapages](https://metapages.org/)
+Target audience: developers building [metaframes](https://metapages.org/) or any static website where having the core tools of development, building and publishing are packaged and require a small number of commands.

-Fork or copy this repo.
 It has everything you need to get a connectable [metaframe](https://metapages.org/) website up and running and deployed.

 ## Setup/getting started

 1) Install [just](https://github.com/casey/just#installation)
-2) Commands: `just`
+2) Type: `just`

 That's it.
 Commands are self-documenting.